sidsethupathi/sidsethupathi.github.io/_posts/2015-10-31-project-for-individual-excellence.md

 comments: true
 ---

 I am embarking on a Project for Individual Excellence during the month of November.
-Inspired by my friend [DJ Podgorny](https://djpodgorny.wordpress.com/2015/07/02/my-project-for-individual-excellence-pie/) at [Be Opposite](http://beopposite.com) and my roommate [Bo DellaMaria](http://bodecker.me/2015/10/01/pie-october), I spent the last month brainstorming challenges that I want to take on in order to develop myself.
+Inspired by my friend [DJ Podgorny](https://djpodgorny.wordpress.com/2015/07/02/my-project-for-individual-excellence-pie/){:target="_blank"} at [Be Opposite](http://beopposite.com){:target="_blank"} and my roommate [Bo DellaMaria](http://bodecker.me/2015/10/01/pie-october){:target="_blank"}, I spent the last month brainstorming challenges that I want to take on in order to develop myself.

 # The Project

 You can read about Zak Slayback's initial project [here](http://zakslayback.com/2015/03/18/pie-project-for-individual-excellence), but to sum it up, it is a challenge towards self development.
 You create goals and make progress towards these goals, growing at every opportunity no matter good or bad.
 For November, I've created three goals that I will set out to achieve.
-I've deviated a bit from Zak's PIE structure by adding deliverables to some of the goals, but I think this will make it more interesting for myself.
+I've deviated a bit from Zak's PIE structure by adding deliverables to some of the goals, but I think this will make the whole experience more interesting for myself.

 ## 1. Physical: screenless sleep preparations

 I am notoriously bad at staring at my phone while still in bed.
 Before I go to sleep, I check Facebook, Slack, and Reddit.
 As soon as I wake up, I once again instinctively check Facebook, Slack, and Reddit.
 This makes it difficult to fall asleep at night and probably worse, get out of bed in the morning.
-The fact that I sleep with my phone beside my pillow does not help this practice.
 \\
 \\
 **For the month of November, I challenge myself to reduce the amount of time I look at a screen while getting ready for bed and waking up.** I will accomplish this challenge by: